ocaml/dune/doc/advanced-topics.rst

      (targets my.cmxs)
      (action (run %{ocamlopt} -shared -o %{targets} %{cmxa:foo} %{cmx:d})))

-Codept integration
+Codept Integration
 ==================

 By default, Dune uses ``ocamldep`` to determine module file dependencies.
 `Codept <https://github.com/Octachron/codept>`_ is an alternative dependency generator, which aims to be more precise.
 To use it with Dune, you must declare the ``codept`` extension in your ``dune-project`` file:

 .. code:: scheme